ckeuss/Bike_store/README.md

 ## SQL and Python
 ### Project Overview
 In this data analysis project a data base and queries are first created with SQL and then visualised using Python.
-It aims to provide insight into the range of products, customer behavior and business of the bike store for the period 2016 to 2018.
+It aims to provide insight into e.g. the range of products, customers and sales of the bike store for the period 2016 to 2018.

 It can answer key questions such as:
 - What type of bike is most popular?